USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/globus.md

 order_number: 10
 ---

 Globus is the recommended method for transferring data to, from, or among Ceres, Atlas, and Juno.
 It provides faster data transfer speeds compared to `scp`, has a graphical interface, and does not require authentication for every file transfer.
-To transfer data to or from a local machine, users will need to install Globus Connect Personal which does NOT require admin privileges. <!--excerpt-->
+To transfer data to or from a local computer, users will need to install Globus Connect Personal which does NOT require admin privileges. <!--excerpt-->

 The [instructional video here](https://www.youtube.com/watch?v=BAodkpwOJuA) demonstrates how to transfer files using Globus as well as how to authenticate with LincPass or Login.gov.